decodableco/examples/pyflink-vector-embeddings/README.md

 > [!IMPORTANT]
 > Before you deploy this using the Decodable CLI you have to specify all the necessary secrets matching your setup.

-Four secrets must be modified which are all found in `pyflink-app/.secrets` folder:
+The secret named `job_config` must be modified which is found in the `pyflink-app/.secrets` folder.
+Adapt all placeholders in the following fields of the JSON:

 * `model_server`: adapt the placeholder with your **ngrok hostname from the HTTPs tunnel** for the model serving app
 * `mongodb_uri`: adapt the placeholder with your **ngrok hostname and port for the MongoDB TCP tunnel**
 * `mysql_host`: adapt the placeholder with your proper **ngrok hostname from the MySQL TCP tunnel**
 * `mysql_port`: adapt the placeholder with your proper **ngrok port from the MySQL TCP tunnel**

-Make sure all files are updated accordingly and saved.
+Make sure all changes to this file are saved.

 From the terminal within the `pyflink-app` folder use the [Decodable CLI](https://docs.decodable.co/cli.html) to deploy the PyFlink job as follows: